 It works by stating that whatever is claimed is true because a ‘so-called’ authority said so rather than applying any logical reasoning or providing any evidence to support the claim.

 For example: “Raising interest rates by 3% MUST be in the best interests of the economy because the PM said so yesterday on the 9 o/clock news”.

-With this fallacy you argue against a phony, weak or ridiculous position that you have created, and then proceed to easily knock it down.
+With this fallacy, you argue against a phoney, weak or ridiculous position that you have created, and then proceed to easily knock it down.

 This fallacy works by using the premise that since we do not know (or cannot prove) something that it must be either true or false.
 Which if you think about it is completely ridiculous as not knowing something isn’t proof of anything, well, other than you don’t know something!